Revenue Jersey's policy on tax rulings

 From 1 April 2017 Jersey is required to spontaneously exchange details of certain tax rulings with tax authorities of other jurisdictions potentially affected by the ruling.

-Defines a tax ruling and explains the difference between a specific tax ruling and a general tax ruling
+defines a tax ruling and explains the difference between a specific tax ruling and a general tax ruling

-Explains how to request a specific tax ruling
+explains how to request a specific tax ruling

-Explains the effect of a specific tax ruling on the taxpayer
+explains the effect of a specific tax ruling on the taxpayer

-Outlines the circumstances in which a specific tax ruling will be spontaneously exchanged with another jurisdiction
+outlines the circumstances in which a specific tax ruling will be spontaneously exchanged with another jurisdiction

-Clarifies the position with regard to tax rulings made by the Taxes Office between 1 January 2012 and 31 March 2017 (Historical rulings)
+clarifies the position with regard to tax rulings made by the Taxes Office between 1 January 2012 and 31 March 2017 (historical rulings)

-Taxes Office policy on tax rulings
+Revenue Jersey policy on tax rulings